QinyangYu/qinyangyu.github.io/index.md

 <h2 style="margin: 60px 0px 10px;">Short Bio</h2>

 I am currently a second-year graduate student in the [M.S. in Economics and Computation (MSEC)](https://econ.duke.edu/masters-programs/degree-programs/msec) at [Duke University](https://duke.edu/).

-My academic interests lie at the intersection of network science, social science, and formal modeling tools such as complexity science, agent-based modeling, and game theory.
+My academic interests lie at the intersection of network science and social science.
+I aim to conduct interdisplinary research by integrating insights from social science and mathematical/computational modeling tools from fields such as social network analysis (SNA), complexity science, and game theory.

 My current research focuses on human dynamics in networks and complex social systems.
-Substantively, I study how information, opinions, and behaviors interact and diffuse to shape collective outcomes, both empirically and theoretically.
-Methodologically, I am also interested in causal inference and experimental design.
+Substantively, I explore how information, opinions, and behaviors interact and diffuse to shape collective outcomes, both empirically and theoretically.
+Methodologically, I use mathematical and  tools developed in interdisplinary fields such as complexity science and game theory.
+I am also interested in behavioral/decision science and experimental design.

 <style>
 .research-columns {